theseanything/civilservicelgbt.github.io/_events/20190622-pride-in-edinburgh.md

 ### Post-event social

 After the parade, we plan to go for a social to get to know each other a little better.

+## Share your experience on the day

+Please send us your photos!
+Tweet us @cslgbt and use #CivilServicePride.

 > *Please note*: This event was incorrectly listed as taking place on 15 June: it is actually happenening 1 week later, on 22 June 2019.